 Groupon became the latest social commerce company to file for an IPO yesterday, taking it out of the booming secondary market for private share trading.
-But plenty of hot companies remain in what used to be the exclusive domain of angels and institutions.
-These days, individual investors are clamoring to buy shares in privately held companies, otherwise known as the secondary market.
+But plenty of hot companies remain in what used to be the exclusive domain of angels and institutions, but these days, individual investors are hot to buy shares in privately held companies, otherwise known as the secondary market.
 Goldman Sachs’ $450 million investment in Facebook this past January and its subsequent offering of those shares to preferred clients, put a laser focus on a trading practice that has traditionally been reserved for wealthy elites.

 The Wall Street Journal recently reported that the value of private-share transactions almost doubled from $2.4 billion in 2009 to $4.6 billion last year.
 This year, that number is expected to skyrocket to $6.9 billion.
 It’s a figure with an inverse relationship to the number of annual IPOs, which have been dropping since the 1990s.

 The Securities and Exchange Commission has finally reacted by signaling to Congress during a couple of recent hearings that it is reevaluating regulations that apply to private share trading.

 But how exactly does private share trading work?
 Can anyone do it?
 And how is it regulated?